Sustainability

 Reduction Plan

-From FY 2026 onward, we will gradually switch to procurement (electricity supply contracts) of power derived from renewable energy sources that do not emit CO2 and non-fossil fuel certificates, focusing primarily on facilities that use high amounts of electricity and receive high-voltage power.
+From FY 2026 onward, we will gradually switch to the procurement of power derived from renewable energy sources and acquisition of environmental value through non-fossil fuel certificates, focusing primarily on facilities that use large amounts of electricity and receive high-voltage power.

 Global Warming